 Some people go on vacation to relax and others want to see as much as possible that an area has to offer.
 No vacation destination would be complete without discussing Washington DC, the seat of our government and historic heritage.

 First up the Monuments… Air Force & Iwo Jima are in Arlington, VA, as well as the Arlington National Cemetery.
-Arlington is just a ride across the bridge from DC.
+Arlington is just a ride across the bridge from Washington, DC.
 I wouldn’t bother with a car in DC.
-Parking is hard to find and streets are a little complicated since all the roads go around the Capitol like spokes in a wheel.
+Parking is hard to find.
+Streets are a little complicated since all the roads go around the Capitol like spokes in a wheel.
 There is a great subway system, very easy to use, that can take you everywhere you need to go.

-On the DC side, you want to visit WWII, FDR, Lincoln, Korean, Vietnam, Jefferson & the new Martin Luther King.
-Each one is awesome in its own right and you have to walk in to see them for the most part – you can not see them from the streets.
+On the Washington, DC side, you want to visit WWII, FDR, Lincoln, Korean, Vietnam, Jefferson & the new Martin Luther King.
+Each one is awesome in its own right and you have to walk in to see them for the most part.
+You can not see them from the streets.
 If you start at WWII, you can proceed to MLK and FDR (one of my favorites with four different sections for each term of his presidency).
 Jefferson is right after you come over the bridge from Arlington.

 What is the National Mall?
 It has nothing to do with shopping.
 It is a 2-mile grassy piece of land.
 If you start at the US Capitol ( & don’t forget the new VC, visitor center – which includes a tour of the Capitol ) and continue to the Washington Monument (Note: the Monument has been closed temporarily due to the 2011 earthquake) there is a big grassy park with buildings on both sides of the grass.

 These buildings are part of the Smithsonian.
-You definitely want to go into the Native American building and next door is Air & Space Museum.
-On the other side of the grassy park is the National Art Gallery (the National Portrait Gallery is a few blocks away but definitely worth the trip), Natural History (including the gem collection) and finally American History.
-There is so much to see in the American History building but two highlights are the Betsy Ross flag and the First Ladies’ gowns.
+You definitely want to go into the Native American building and next door is the Air & Space Museum.
+On the other side of the grassy park is the National Art Gallery, Natural History (including the gem collection), and finally American History.
+The National Portrait Gallery is a few blocks away but definitely worth the trip.
+There is so much to see in the American History building.
+Two highlights are the Betsy Ross flag and the First Ladies’ gowns.
 On the opposite side of the Natural History (on Constitution Street) is the National Archives.
-There you will find the Declaration of Independence and the Magna Carta – this building figured prominently in the movie “National Treasure” with Nicholas Cage.
+There you will find the Declaration of Independence and the Magna Carta.
+This building figured prominently in the movie “National Treasure” with Nicholas Cage.